Banbasa: Demographics

 As of 2011 India census, Banbasa had a population of 7,990, up from 7,138 in 2001.
 The human sex ratio of Banbasa is 887, with 52% of the population being Male and other 48% female.
 Children constitute 12.22% of total population of Banbasa.
 The literacy rate of Banbasa is 77.19%.
 The Buksas and Tharus are the native inhabititants of the region.

 It is located 10 km away from Tanakpur.
 Banbasa is known for the Banbasa Barrage and Dam across the Sharda river, its canal and what many consider the launching point for the trip up into the mountains on the Holy Purnagiri Pilgrimage.Extensive maintenance and renovation of the Canal was executed under Abinash Chandra Chaturvedi, Executive Engineer during 1962 to 64.The place abounds in sugarcane, paddy, wheat, mango orchards etc. and has a hot and humid climate, typical of the Terais, during summers, with heavy rains in late summers and hard winters.

-To enter into Banbassa from Delhi one must pass through a lush 6 km stretch of jungle in which elephants, leopards, tigers, monkeys, bears, snakes, deer and many other species of wild animal are regularly seen.
+To enter Banbassa from Delhi one passes through a 6 km stretch of jungle in which elephants, leopards, tigers, monkeys, bears, snakes, deer and many other species of wild animal are regularly seen.
 Much of Banbasa's outer population lives in the jungles that surround the town.